What is Customer Satisfaction?

 Jonathan is the marketing manager of a phone producing company – Calling Friends Incorporated (CFI).
 Recently, the company launched a new product and tasked Jonathan with conducting customer satisfaction reports.

 Jonathan created a customer satisfaction survey and collected information from 500 of these customer surveys.
 The questions asked in the survey were as follows:

 - How satisfied are you with the product?

 - How would you rate your experience with our sales representatives?

-- The company made my purchase easy
+- The company made my purchase easy (Rate on a scale)

 - How easily were the issues regarding your product handled?